norulshahlam/spring-microservices-tutorials/README.md

 select * from users;
 ```

-Stop & remove all running proceses
+Stop & remove all running processes

 ```
 docker rm $(docker ps -a -q) -f